A Southern Ocean regular: orcas, also known as killer whales

 Image by Lucy Newman

-The three types of Antarctic killer whales
+The different types of orca

-2. Type B killer whales are pack ice whales that are smaller than Type A killer whales, feeding on Weddell seals they manage to knock off the ice floes.
+2. Type B are pack ice whales that are smaller than Type A killer whales, feeding on Weddell seals they manage to knock off the ice floes.
 Killer whales do this by using their tails and bodies to create waves that wash the seals into the water.
 There is also a smaller variant of Type B killer whales known as Gerlache orcas, named after the Gerlache Strait off the Antarctic Peninsula.
 These orcas have an unknown diet but have been seen feeding on penguins, and they are usually spotted around penguin colonies.

-3. Type C killer whales are known as Ross Sea killer whales, a dwarf species that is the smallest of the three known Antarctic types of killer whale.
+3. Type C are known as Ross Sea killer whales, a dwarf species that is the smallest of the three known Antarctic types of killer whale.
 Males reach around six meters (19.7 feet) in length.
 Ross Sea killer whales are typically seen around eastern Antarctica in thin pack ice.

 Image by Pete Gwatkin